Intentional trust as a philanthropic approach

-A master’s degree in effective philanthropy
+A Master’s degree in effective philanthropy

 In recent years, there has been a significant shift in philanthropy.
 Beyond the relatively simple questions, such as “Who should we donate to?”, the focus is now on a much deeper and more complex question: “How can we use available resources without wasting them on fragmented and disconnected initiatives?”.
 This change is more subtle than […]